frederickf/presentable/README.md

 ## Configuration
-The following configurations can be passed to presentable.toc().
+The following configurations can be passed to `presentable.toc()`.
 The options and their default values are demonstrated below.
 One of `framework` or `data` is required, all others are optional.

 ### framework
 Identifies the presentation framework.
 Presentable will generate the correct TOC for the framework based on this value.
-The `data` option is ignored when this option is ued.
+The `data` option is ignored when this option is used.

 Accepts one of the following: `revealjs`, `html5slides`, `io-2012-slides`, `shower`, `impressjs`